Definition of depreciation in accounting

 Realising the costs of assets in the same year when they have been purchased is not always best from an accounting perspective.
 By spreading the value of equipment over a few years, businesses can generate revenue from it and deduct part of the value each year.

 Businesses begin to depreciate a fixed asset when the expense of an asset such as a plant and equipment, machinery, or a property crosses a certain amount threshold.
 For example, small and medium-sized businesses may set $500 as the threshold, while large businesses may set a $10,000 threshold when they will start to depreciate an asset.
 This will also depend on tax regulations regarding the minimum amount of an asset before depreciation applies.

 The practice is helpful when it comes to linking the cost to acquire an asset to the benefits that come from it over a period.
 In a nutshell, what this implies is that the company is using the equipment every year to generate revenue.
 Companies also record the incremental expenses that are associated with the asset.
 The depreciation rate is the percentage that represents the total amount from the asset each year.

 For example, if the total depreciation amount or cost of depreciable assets of a company is $100,000 during its effective life.
 And, if the annual or accumulated depreciation amount is $10,000, then the depreciation rate is 10% each year.

-In Australia, business with less than $50 million in annual turnover can write off the full amount of an asset if it costs less than $30,000.
+In Australia, business with less than $500 million in annual turnover can write off the full amount of an asset.
 This means that the full cost of the item can be deducted in the year it was purchased, so depreciation doesn’t apply if a business chooses to write off the full cost in one year.
-Find out more in How to Unlock the Full Benefit of the $30,000 Instant Asset Write-Off.
+Find out more in How to Unlock the Full Benefit of the Instant Asset Write-Off.